flowxo/coding-challenges/README.md

 - Only take a few hours at most to complete your challenge.
 - If you don't have time to complete it, that's perfectly OK.
 It's important that the work you do provide is high quality (production ready).
 - You can use boilerplate code to kick off the project, but make sure you explain this in the README.
-- Create your own repository for this project and check-in frequently (every 15 mins or so), so we can see how your work progresses over time.
+- Create your own repository for this project and commit very frequently, so we can see how your work progresses over time.
 - When you're done, share a link to your repository with us.

 ## The README